-If you’ve been trying to find a slime recipe without Borax then this is it!
+If you’ve been trying to find a slime recipe without Borax or glue then this is it!
 This all natural, non-toxic (actually edible) TWO Ingredient slime is flippin’ fantastic!
 It’s squishy.
 It’s Jiggly.
 It’s Safe.
 It was so much fun to make and my kids played with it for ages.

-We started with Google.
+So, we started with Google.
 As you do.

 After reading through a TON of recipes we found that most slime’s (is that a word?) called for a toxic soup of borax, glue and shaving cream.